Learn how to dispute or block a transaction.

 - Toggle each individually

-- Tap 'more' next to the merchant category for futher information if needed
+- Tap 'more' next to the merchant category for further information if needed

 If you have multiple cards you can set different controls for each card.
 Simply follow the steps again selecting a different card.